 1st Place

-Each funded project is awarded $500 for expenses.
+Each funded project is awarded a minimum $500 for expenses.
 Undergraduate researchers present their project for judging at the Clemson Student Research Forum each spring with an opportunity to win a monetary prize and recognition.

 “I think that undergraduate research can help you refine skills that aren’t always present in the classroom or within coursework.
 It led me to pursue a Master’s degree and working with a faculty member 1 on 1 showed me that Clemson faculty wants the best for their students. ”